Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/8 - Surveying the landscape.md

 *But:*

-- shopping still works better on the Web
+- Shopping still works better on the Web
 - WeChat itself uses the Web
 - Flipkart took site down, 4% of users used app
-- PWA ftw
+- PWA ftw.

 *Thus:*